swiftbird07/elastic-agent-android/README.md

 To get started with Elastic Agent Android, follow these steps:

 ### 1. Download the APK
 Download the latest APK from the [Artifacts section](https://github.com/swiftbird07/elastic-agent-android/actions) of the GitHub Actions page.
-Choose the latest successful build and download the APK file from the artifacts section.
+Choose the latest successful build and download the APK by scrolling down and clicking on the `elastic-agent-android.apk`.

 ### 2. Create a New Policy in Fleet
 In your Fleet server, create a new policy using the "Custom Logs" integration (a "real" Android integration will be available in the future)